Rhinoplasty (Nose Job), Jackson

 Dr. Caloss performs rhinoplasty in order to reshape the nose.
 Appearance can be improved for those people who are dissatisfied with the shape and size of their noses.
-Nasal reconstruction was one of the first cosmetic procedures ever developed and is among those most frequently performed today.
+Nasal reconstruction was one of the first cosmetic procedures ever developed and is among the most frequently performed today.
 Rhinoplasty is a surgical procedure in which deformities of the nose are corrected by removing, rearranging, or reshaping bone or cartilage.

 Reasons for Surgery

-Reasons include reducing the size of the nose, removal of bumps as well as improving the angle of a nose.
+Reasons include reducing the size of the nose, removal of bumps as well as improving the angle of the nose.
 Conditions may be natural or due to external trauma to the face.
 This operation will also help patients who have difficulty breathing.
 The operation can be performed on all age groups, including teens and the elderly.

 Method of Surgery

-Surgery is usually performed under IV sedation, which is both extremely comfortable and results in less swelling and bruising than general anesthesia.
+Surgery is usually performed under IV sedation, which is extremely comfortable and results in less swelling and bruising than general anesthesia.
 In most cases involving a reduction in shape or size of the nose, angle or removal of a hump, the skin of the nose is separated from the underlying skeleton of bone and cartilage.
 The bone and cartilage are then reshaped and the skin re-draped over the surface.
 Patients who have a deviated septum may benefit by correction of this problem.
 The incisions are placed inside the nose, unless the surgeon uses an open approach, in which case the incisions are made across the tissue between the nostrils.
 In cases where the nostrils flare, the surgeon may make an incision at the junction between the nose and the skin of the upper lip to narrow the flared appearance.
 It is not unusual to combine rhinoplasty with chin augmentation to improve the profile.

 The recovery takes one to two weeks.
 Most people resume their normal activities within a week or two.
 Following surgery, a lightweight splint is applied to maintain the new shape of the nose.
 The splint is removed within a week.
 Nasal splints may be inserted at the time of surgery to protect the septum.
 These are removed within a week.
 There is always some stuffiness of the nose, especially when work has been done on the nasal septum.